aws-samples/aws-lambda-smb-shares/README.md

 ## Integrating AWS Lambda with SMB file shares

-[Read the post](https://aws.amazon.com/blogs/storage/enabling-smb-access-for-serverless-workloads/) on AWS Storage blog
+[Read the post](https://aws.amazon.com/blogs/storage/enabling-smb-access-for-serverless-workloads/) on AWS Storage blog.

 ### Prerequisites
 •	AWS credentials that provide the necessary permissions to create the resources.
 This example uses admin credentials.